 The soothing, warm honey flavor in these cookies pairs deliciously with all kinds of fillings.
 I used chocolate and pumpkin candy melts for easy shipping.
 For munching at home, try filling your cookies with peanut butter, jam, Nutella, or pumpkin butter!

-I used Chocoley dark chocolate (candy molding formula) for half of the Honey Graham Sandwich Cookies.
+I used dark melting chocolate for half of the Honey Graham Sandwich Cookies.
 It’s just so easy to work with and tastes so good.

 The other half of the cookies are filled with orange Wilton Limited Edition Pumpkin Spice Candy Melts.
 If you like pumpkin spice, I strongly suggest you find a bag of these candy melts before they disappear.
 The flavor and color are just right for Halloween or Thanksgiving baking.